Lime Withdraws Some Segway Ninebot Scooters Amid Fire Concerns

 Due to the risk of battery fires, Lime is taking precautions.
 All Segway Ninebot scooters must be charged at Lime's own facilities and can't be charged by Juicers (Lime's program to pay freelancers to charge its scooters) until the issue is resolved.
 Facilities will be staffed by people specially trained to handle the batteries in question, and Lime has instituted a "daily diagnostic program" to check the battery health of all scooters, regardless of manufacturer.

-"Upon reading The Washington Post news article pertaining to Lime's recall, we contacted Segway Ninebot to obtain their verification that all scooters purchased by Bird are free of any manufacture defects found in Lime's earlier model scooters.
+Washington Post news article pertaining to Lime's recall, we contacted Segway Ninebot to obtain their verification that all scooters purchased by Bird are free of any manufacture defects found in Lime's earlier model scooters.
 We have conducted our own initial investigation of the reported claims and believe that none of the vehicles Bird purchased from Segway Ninebot are affected.
 At Bird, our number one priority is the safety of our riders, chargers, mechanics, and all others who interact with our vehicles."

 In addition to the Segway Ninebot battery issue, Lime reported an unrelated issue with baseboards of its Okai scooters breaking under "repeated abuse."
 Lime said it is investigating the problem and will incorporate lessons learned into future scooter designs.